sharikov/CNSplitView/ReadMe.md

 ###Requirements
-`CNSplitViewController` was written using ARC and should run on 10.7 and above.
+`CNSplitView` was written using ARC and should run on 10.7 and above.
 Also you have to add the QuartzCore Framework to your project.

 ###Contribution